skip to log on skip to main content

 • For an auction, ask the real estate agent in advance about how they'll accept payment.

-• You may be able to pay by personal cheque, counter cheque, EFT or deposit bond.
+• You may be able to pay by personal cheque, bank cheque, EFT or deposit bond.

 • Ask the real estate agent which payment method they require.